Results - April 17, 2026 FMT

 0.11

-Method: Yaesu FT-710, FLDIGI FMT, Bodnar GPSDO for ref, spectral analysis of audio recording using Matlab tools.
+Method: Yaesu FT-710, FLDIGI FMT, Bodnar GPSDO for ref, spectral analysis of audio recording using SCILAB and SpectrumLab tools.
 Attic G5RV.
+SCILAB corrects for sound card PPM error and does spectral analysis.
+SpectrumLab used as validation.
+FLDIGI for recording, timekeeping, and secondary validation.

 KC3VNB PA W3 FN00dl